erwin-beckers/iDeal.Net/README.md

 The response contains the status, which can be Success, Failure, Cancelled, Open or Expired.
 The response also contains the account number, name and city of the customer.

 ## Certificates
-In order to use iDeal you need to create (or buy) a ssl certificate.
+In order to use iDeal you need to create (or buy) a certificate.
 The public key needs to be uploaded to your iDeal provider (acquirer) so they are able to verify your messages/requests.
 To create a self-signed certifcate you can use openSSL

 * openssl genrsa -aes128 -out private.pem -passout pass:[YOUR PRIVATE PASSWORD] 2048
 * openssl req -x509 -sha256 -new -key private.pem -passin pass:[YOUR PRIVATE PASSWORD] -days 1825 -out certificate.cer
 * openssl pkcs12 -export -in certificate.cer -inkey privateKey.pem -out yourprivate.pfx

+upload the certificate.cer to your iDeal dashboard and use 'yourprivate.pfx' from your web.config/app.config

 ## License
 All source code is licensed under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl.html)